home-assistant/home-assistant.io/source/_components/device_tracker.tomato.markdown

 {% configuration %}
 host:
-  description: "The IP address or hostname of your router, e.g. `192.168.1.1` or `rt-ac68u`."
+  description: "The IP address or hostname of your router, e.g., `192.168.1.1` or `rt-ac68u`."
   required: false
   type: string
 port:
-  description: "The port number of your router, e.g. `443`."
+  description: "The port number of your router, e.g., `443`."
   required: false
   type: int
   default: 80/443 (automatically detected)